zefredz/fixmyapp/README.md

 __There is no install script yet !__ Read app/setup/INSTALL.md for instructions.

+## Run the application

+You can easily run the application using the PHP built-in webserver by running the following command from the fixmyapp root folder :

+	php -S localhost:8000

 ## Proposition worflow

 1. Feature request/suggest submission and vote by the users